opencoweb/coweb/docs/js/session.rst

 .. function:: SessionInterface.update()

    A web application calls this method to update its local state after receiving a callback from :func:`SessionInterface.join`.
-If the application invoked :func:`SessionInterface.prepare` with `autoUpdate` set to true, the framework automatically invokes this method upon the callback.
+If the application invoked :func:`SessionInterface.prepare` with `autoUpdate` set to true, the framework automatically invokes this method upon the join callback.

    :throws Error: If invoked before joining a session or after updating in a session
    :returns: Promise